QR Label Sheet Generator

 - Payload

-- The text encoded in one QR label, such as a URL, asset code, Wi-Fi string, email action, or plain note.
+- The text encoded in one QR label, such as a URL, asset ID, Wi-Fi string, email action, phone number, or plain note.

 - Module

-- One small square in the QR symbol grid.
+- One square cell in a QR Code symbol.

 - Quiet zone